ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 There are only two files that you need to edit this week, and both are based on functions that you worked with in previous labs.

 * <code>moreArrayFuncs.cpp</code> contains more functions that deal with arrays.
-These are in addition to the arrayFuncs.cpp that you worked with before.
+These are in addition to the arrayFuncs.cpp that you worked with before in lab04.

 * <code>moreLinkedListFuncs.cpp</code> contains more functions that deal with linked lists.
-These are in addition to the linkedListFuncs.cpp that you worked with before in lab08.
+These are in addition to the linkedListFuncs.cpp that you worked with before in lab06.

 === Step 3b: Work on the array functions first ===

 Even if you only get these working, this will be an important step in terms of partial credit for this lab.
 So concentrate on these first.

-There are four files that run tests cases for the functions in moreArrayFuncs.cpp.
+There are four files that run test cases for the functions in moreArrayFuncs.cpp.
 These are shown in the following table.
 In each case, you should work on one file at a time.
 For example, your first step is:

 * type <code>make mafTest1</code> to compile and link mafTest1.cpp
 * type <code>./mafTest1</code> to run the program that tests <code>indexOfMax</code> and <code>indexOfMin</code> from moreArrayFuncs.cpp
 * edit the code in the file moreArrayFuncs.cpp so that <code>indexOfMax</code> and <code>indexOfMin</code> are correct.
 * repeat the steps above until the tests in mafTest1.cpp pass.
+* Make sure to push your code to github as you make progress on each part.

 Then do the same for the other lines in this table, i.e.. tests mafTest2.cpp through mafTest4.cpp